kbsletten/Arcanist/README.md

 `add` - Add an item to your character's gear.
 Use `quantity` and `slots` to specify the quantity or number of slots for the item.

 `edit` - Edit an item in your character's gear.
 Use `name`, `quantity` and `slots` to specify the changes you wish to make.

+`remove` - Remove an item in your character's gear.

 ## HP